ssvlabs/ssv-stack/README.md

 ### Access Grafana
 Open your browser and go to [http://localhost:3000](http://localhost:3000) and login with `admin`/`admin`.
 You can change the password later.

+In the `Dashboards` section you should be able to find the `SSV Operational` dashboard.
+Unless the node is registered with the SSV network and has validators, some of the dashboard's columns might be empty.

 **WARNING**: Grafana and Prometheus is running only on the `localhost` by default.
 You should change the password and/or restrict access to it.
 If you expose Grafana and Prometheus to the internet, you should be extra careful and make sure they are secured.

 ## SSV node private key